Cowen Partners does more CFO searches in a month than other firms do in a year for one reason. Our process works.

 Our secret?
 Shawn Cole.
 He is our president, founding partner, and thought leader on the ‘modern CFO.’
 His processes are so powerful his contributions are featured in Forbes, CFO.com, IPOHub, and CFO Dive.

 Finding the right CFO requires years of experience and network connections backed by a proven, due diligence-driven process.

 Placing the right CFO is more than connecting with the top 1% of talent.
 To find leadership-ready talent you want your candidates matched to your company culture backed by an impressive resume of industry-specific skills they will use to grow your trajectory.

 Looking for a leadership-ready CFO?
 Cowen Partners can help.
-As a top-rated executive search firm, we have industry expertise for placing chief financial officers in various industries and specialized roles, including:
+As a top-rated CFO search firm, we have unique expertise in placing all types of chief financial officers across various industries and specialized roles, including (but not limited to):

 Interested in learning more?
 Let’s talk.
 Our partner-owned model is the guarantee you need to get the CFO you want.
 We deliver on our guarantee by matching an experienced senior partner to every engagement, from the first call to final placement.
 Start the journey to find & place your next CFO by filling out the contact form.

 There’s a Chief Financial Officer (CFO) crisis in the global economy and the Top CFO Search Firms are here to solve it.
 According to a 2015 study published by KPMG, 2/3 of surveyed CEOs believe that CFOs will increase in their significance over the next three years (which, incidentally, they have).
 Yet, 1/3 of those CEOs feel that their CFO is not up to the challenge.
 Now, this might not sound like news- CEOs putting pressure on CFOs is certainly not an unprecedented 21st-century phenomenon—but it’s not just the CEOs of the world demanding more of Chief Financial Officers.
 It’s everyone.